 - Disengage all attachment clutches, thoroughly depress the brake pedal and shift into neutral before attempting to start the engine. - Your mower is designed to cut normal residential grass of a height no more than 10".
 Do not attempt to mow through unusually tall, dry grass (e.g. pasture) or piles of dry leaves.
 Debris may build up on the mower deck or contact the engine exhaust presenting a potential fire hazard. - Use only accessories approved for this machine by Cub Cadet.
 Read, understand and follow all instructions provided with the approved accessory. - Use the roll bar and seat belt for safe operation.
-Overturning the tractor without a roll bar, or with a roll bar and the seat belt unfastened, can result in death or injury. - Always use the seat belt, except when the roll bar is in the folded position, or if the roll bar has been removed. - Use the handholds and running boards when getting on and off the tractor to help prevent accidental falls.
+Overturning the tractor without a roll bar, or with a roll bar and the seat belt unfastened, can result in death or injury. - Always use the seat belt, except if the roll bar has been removed or, if applicable, the roll bar is in the folded position. - Use the handholds and running boards when getting on and off the tractor to help prevent accidental falls.
 Keep the running boards clear of mud and debris. - Keep all safety decals clean and readable.
 Replace any missing, illegible, or damaged safety decals. - Always sit in the tractor seat when starting the engine or operating controls.
 Do not start the engine or operate controls while standing beside the tractor. - Never tamper with safety devices.
 Check their proper operation regularly.
 Contact your Cub Cadet dealer if safety devices malfunction. - Avoid accidental contact with control pedals while the engine is running, as this can cause unexpected movement of the tractor. - Pull only from a drawbar or the lower hitch links in the down position.
 Make certain the drawbar pin is locked in place.
 Pulling from the rear axle of the tractor or any point above the axle could cause the tractor to overturn. - Maintain the weight balance of the tractor.
 Install front end weights to counterbalance heavy implements attached to the three point hitch.
 Do not operate the tractor with a light front end. - Do not leave equipment in the raised position. - Watch for traffic when operating near or crossing roadways.
 If local laws permit road travel, use the flashing hazard lights and SMV signs when traveling on public roadways. - Make certain all tractor lights are illuminated when operating at night.

-- Check overhead clearance carefully before driving under power lines, wires, bridges or low hanging tree branches, before entering or leaving buildings, or in any other situation where the operator and/or roll bar may be struck, which could result in serious injury. - If the tractor becomes stuck, use reverse to free the tractor to prevent tractor upset.
+Check overhead clearance carefully before driving under power lines, wires, bridges or low hanging tree branches, before entering or leaving buildings, or in any other situation